LAST UPDATED: 29/04/2022

 - How foreigners can get the COVID-19 vaccine in Croatia

-- How foreigners can get the COVID-19 passport in Croatia
+- How foreigners can get a COVID-19 passport in Croatia

 - More resources about COVID-19 in Croatia